Protest Property Tax and win in 2025

 After filing the protest, you may attend an informal meeting with an appraisal district employee to discuss the case.
 Depending on the district, you may be able to attend this meeting in person or by phone.

-This informal meeting is a chance for homeowners to present their evidence and potentially reach a positive conclusion with the appraisal district.
-Value reductions due to objective property data such as inaccurate building size, property condition, and removal of previous improvements such as fireplaces can often be acquired during an informal meeting.
+This informal meeting is a chance to present evidence and potentially reach a positive conclusion with the appraisal district.
+Value reductions according to objective property data can often be achieved during an informal meeting.
+Objective data includes inaccurate building size, property condition, or removal of previous improvements like fireplaces, etc.

 6. Prepare for the formal hearing

-If the homeowner and the appraiser do not reach an agreement during this informal meeting, the homeowners must appear for a formal hearing before the ARB.
-For this stage, you need to be fully prepared to present and justify your evidence against the proposed property assessment.
+If the homeowner and the appraiser fail to reach an agreement, the homeowner must appear for a formal hearing before the ARB.
+As a homeowner, you will need to present a strong argument and justify your evidence against the proposed property assessment.

-If you aren't confident or lack guidance, it's best to ask for support from property tax consultants like Bezit, who will protest your property assessment on your behalf without making a big dent in your wallet.
+If you aren’t confident or need guidance, seek support from property tax consultants who can protest on your behalf.

 7. Get ARB's decision on your case:

-You will be told the ARB's decision before you leave your formal hearing and you will receive a written notice within approximately 30 days.
+The ARB will share their decision before you leave your formal hearing.
+You will receive a written notice about this in approximately 30 days.
 If the decision is in your favor, your property's appraised value and the property tax bill will be reduced.
 However, if the ARB disagrees with your claims of a lower property value, you can challenge this decision via binding arbitration.

 How companies providing tax protest services can help you?

 That's when companies providing tax protest guidance and services can step in!
-Property tax protest service providers are professionals who know the ins and outs of property tax protests.
+Property tax protest service providers have experienced professionals dealing with property tax protests.

 Trusted by 500+ Texan homeowners, Bezit is an online tax protest consultant and service provider.
-It helps you at every step of the process, from helping you understand the property tax protest process clearly and gathering evidence to preparing and filing the protest and getting you ready for the ARB hearing.
+There's guidance at every step.
+Understand the property tax protest process, gather evidence, file the protest and prepare for the ARB hearing with the team.

 All the advice and guidelines shared by Team Bezit are backed by their experience of working across eight counties to help over 500 Texas homeowners save at least $1,200 on their property tax bill.